gammapy/gammapy/docs/time/period.rst

 curves of :math:`\gamma`-ray sources.
 The period detection is implemented in the scope of the Lomb-Scargle periodogram, a method that detects periods in unevenly sampled time series typical for :math:`\gamma`-ray observations.
-We refer to the `astropy.stats.LombScargle`-class and documentation within for an introduction to the Lomb-Scargle algorithm, interpretation and usage [1]_.
+We refer to the `astropy.timeseries.LombScargle`-class and documentation within for an introduction to the Lomb-Scargle algorithm, interpretation and usage [1]_.

 With `~gammapy.time.robust_periodogram`, the analysis is extended to a more